 Excess water and coffee drain into this tray and can cause gunk to develop.
 If you use your Keurig often, this tray will likely contain standing liquid and mold.
 Use a damp cloth and some dish soap to wipe any water away.

 Bottled water has fewer minerals than tap water and will cause little or no buildup in your machine.
 Bottled water can be expensive, however.
 An affordable alternative is to use a water filter, which will remove most of the mineral content.

 Use a paper towel to wipe the inside of your Keurig dry after use.
 Mold is less likely to develop in a dry environment.

 See How Else You Can Use White Vinegar In Your Home

 Thanks for Reading!

-I hope you found this Hub useful.
-If you liked what you read, please rate this hub and/or leave a comment.
+I hope you found this article useful.
 What has worked for you?
 Which devices or parts are really tough to clean?
 Please share your tips and experiences in the comments section below.

 When is the last time you cleaned your coffee maker?

 Questions & Answers

 © 2011 ArtVandelay66